ahbarnett/nufft-bench/README.md

 All MEX files are included; no compilation is needed.
 The precomputation is very expensive in time and RAM (up to 100x slower than the apply when limited to one thread).
-The apply appears to be a single-threaded sparse matvec done in MATLAB, and very fast.
+The apply appears to be a single-threaded sparse matvec followed by fft, both done in native MATLAB, which (amazingly) beats all others in terms of speed in 1D and 2D.